Cosmology and gravitation

-Cosmology is the branch of astrophysics that studies the origin and dynamics of the Universe.
-Although the idea of a cosmo sets its root in human history, cosmology has entered the domain of proper science only about 100 years ago.
+Cosmology is the branch of astrophysics that studies the origin and dynamics of the Universe as a whole.
+Although the idea of a cosmos sets its roots in human history, cosmology has entered the domain of exact sciences only about 100 years ago.

-Back in the early 1920s, scientists were already aware that our solar system was located in a galaxy, i.e. a system of billion of stars gravitationally bounded to each other.
+In the early 1920s, scientists knew that our solar system was located in a galaxy, i.e. a system of billion of stars gravitationally bounded to each other.
 However, it was unknown whether other objects similar to our own galaxy (the Milky Way) existed.

 This marked the birth of modern cosmology.
-Since then, scientists have learned more and more by observing the cosmo.
-We have learned that the Universe was born about 13 trillion years ago, that it was a dense and hot plasma, and we have observed its fingerprint, The Cosmic Microwave Background (CMB).
+Since then, scientists have rapidly advanced in their observation of the cosmos.
+We have learned that the Universe was born about 13 trillion years ago, that in its early stages it was a dense and hot plasma, and we have observed its fingerprint, The Cosmic Microwave Background (CMB)

-Gravitational waves might help to solve these open issues in cosmology.
-Gravitational waves are perturbation in the fabric of the spacetime which are propagating from extremely violent and energetic astrophysical events.
-This type of radiation is very week and have been observed for the first time only recently in 2015 from the coalescence of two black holes.
-However, gravitational waves are very special, since they do not interact with matter during their travel (they arrive to us as they depart) and from their detection we can directly measure the luminosity distance of the source.
+Gravitational waves might help solve cosmology’s open questions.
+Gravitational waves are perturbations in the fabric of spacetime which propagate at the speed of light.
+Gravitational waves are very special, since they do not interact with matter during their travel, i.e. they arrive to us through cosmological distances unchanged.
+From their detection we can directly infer the distance of the source d (see Eq.
+1).
 This is a crucial information for cosmological measurements.